Leonas/funlife-server/public/src/core/plugins/README.md

-   vScrollCSS : "scrollBarV", //CSS class for veritcal scrollbar hScrollCSS : "scrollBarH", //CSS class for horizontal scrollbar refresh:true, //Adds 'Pull to refresh' at the top refreshFunction:updateMessage //callback function to execute on pull to refresh }
+   vScrollCSS : "scrollBarV", //CSS class for veritcal scrollbar hScrollCSS : "scrollBarH", //CSS class for horizontal scrollbar refresh:true, //Adds 'Pull to refresh' at the top
+}
 var scroller = $("#my_div").scroller(options);
 ```